Key takeaways

 Both contain the same active ingredient, work the same way, and are equally effective at improving erections and enhancing sexual performance.

-The only real difference lies in the price: Viagra, as a brand-name medication, is significantly more expensive, while sildenafil offers a more affordable option.
+One of the main differences lies in the price: Viagra, as a brand-name medication, is significantly more expensive, while sildenafil offers a more affordable option.

 DISCLAIMER